dginhoux/ansible_role.docker_swarm/README.md

 Dependencies
 ------------

-Docker engine need to be installed before.
+Docker engine need to be installed before

 Example Playbook